CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/item-distribution-and-cost-dimensions.md

     ![Bill of Materials](./media/item-distribution-and-cost-dimensions/bill-of-materials-select-distribution-rule.png)

-- Using the Form Setting for the form select the dimensions to be displayed
+- Using the Form Setting - Bills of Materials, select the dimensions to be displayed

     ![Bill of Materials](./media/item-distribution-and-cost-dimensions/bill-of-materials-form-settings.png)

-- For each line select the distribution rule
+- For each line, select the distribution rule

     ![Bill of Materials](./media/item-distribution-and-cost-dimensions/bill-of-materials-list-of-distribution-rules.png)